pirate/assembly-repl/README.md

 # assembly-repl 🧪

-A small family of unsafe native-code REPLs.
+A small family of low-level REPLs for learning assembly and LLVM IR.
 The main `assembly-repl` executes CPU assembly directly, but the package also provides `c-repl`, `cpp-repl`, `objc-repl`, and `llvmir-repl` as well.